 - You didn’t check in on time.

-How Much European Flight Delay Compensation are You Entitled to?
+How Much Flight Delay Compensation EU are You Entitled to?

-Once your flight arrives at its final destination 3 hours later than scheduled, you are entitled to European flight delay compensation.
+Once your flight arrives at its final destination 3 hours later than scheduled, you are entitled to EU flight delay compensation.

-The amount of EU airline compensation you are entitled to for a disrupted flight rests on 2 factors:
+The amount of compensation you are entitled to for a disrupted flight rests on 2 factors:

 - Flight distance